docker/docs/develop/sdk/examples.md

 ## List all images

-List the images on your Engine, similar to `docker images`:
+List the images on your Engine, similar to `docker image ls`:

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" data-target="#tab-listimages-go" data-group="go">Go</a></li>